 Passengers at Britain’s biggest and busiest stations can now shop more sustainably thanks to a new initiative from Network Rail.

-To mark UN World Environment Day, Network Rail has introduced a scheme which will highlight greener retailers to passengers, who can now look out for a sustainability seal of approval in retail windows.
+We have introduced a scheme that will highlight greener retailers to passengers, who can now look out for a sustainability seal of approval in retail windows.

 This follows our commitments in 2018 to: